visualstuart/WpfDotNetFx461FeatureFlags/ReadMe.md

 # Sample: Feature Management on WPF on .NET Framework 4.1.6

+24 April 2022

-This sample demonstrates using Microsoft.FeatureManagement 2.2.0 in a WPF desktop application that targets .NET Framework 4.1.6.
+This sample demonstrates using Microsoft.FeatureManagement 2.5.1 (latest) in a WPF desktop application that targets .NET Framework 4.1.6.
 The sample uses conditional feature flags, where the condition is a **targeting filter** and the targeted audience is an allow list of user IDs.